Tjstretchalot/ideas/loansbot_rework/REDDIT_PROXY.md

 # Reddit Proxy

-This server will specifically be intended to accept from incoming queues, process requests, and responds using the RPC pattern.
+This server will specifically be intended to accept from incoming queues, process requests, and responds using a response queue.
 It is built in python and uses the requests library.

 The messages have a special mapping to reddit API endpoints, so that if the